-your responsibility to ensure that all the requirements are met for of the examination tasks.
+It is your responsibility to ensure that all the requirements are met for each of the examination tasks.
 Yes No 1.
-I have read the examination paper and the criteria for 1. assessment for my chosen artwork discipline, as set out in the Guideline Booklet.
-2. My Visual Journal contains contextual research that substantiates ۷. my ideas.
+I have read through the examination paper and the criteria for assessment for my chosen Artwork discipline, as set out in the rubrics.
+2. My Visual Journal contains contextual research that substantiates my ideas.
 3. I have included all reference material in my Visual Journal as part of my preparatory work, for both my drawing(s) and artwork, and I have acknowledged my sources.
 4. My Visual Journal is logically organised , i.e. I am taking the assessor/examiner on an organised journey through my thought processes and development of my artwork.
 5. My Visual Journal has a clearly marked tab/bookmark for each of the examination tasks.
 6. My Visual Journal is displayed with my Examination Artwork.
-7. My drawings clearly demonstrate my sustained involvement over a time period of four to six weeks and reflect my personal interpretation of the examination theme .
-8. My final artwork is displayed alongside my Drawing(s) .
-9. My final examination artwork clearly demonstrates my sustained involvement over a time period of two months and reflects my personal interpretation of the examination theme .
-10. I have typed my titles and rationales for my drawing and for my artwork not exceeding 200 words each, and displayed them alongside my work.
-11. I have checked my work against all the requirements and produced the correct number of works according to Minimum Requirements and Guidelines for Art Disciplines as set out in the Guideline Booklet.
+7. My drawings clearly demonstrate my sustained involvement over a time period of four to six weeks, and reflect my personal interpretation of the examination theme .
+8. My Final Artwork is displayed alongside my drawing(s) .
+9. My Final Examination Artwork clearly demonstrates my sustained involvement over a time period of two months and reflects my personal interpretation of the examination theme .
+10. I have typed my titles and rationales for my Drawing and for my Artwork not exceeding 200 words each, and displayed them alongside my work.
+11. I have checked my work against all the requirements and produced the correct number of works according to Minimum Requirements for Disciplines as set out in the guideline document.
 12. MY FINAL EXAMINATION ARTWORK WAS CREATED AT SCHOOL, UNDER THE SUPERVISION OF A TEACHER.
-13. I HAVE MET THE DEADLINE: 10 OCTOBER 2014
+13. I HAVE MET THE DEADLINE: 10 OCTOBER 2016.